nowshad-hasan/cse-resources/guides/database.md

 1️⃣ 4️⃣ Write a query to find the running difference using self join (helps in understanding the logical approach, ideally this question is solved via windows function)
 1️⃣ 5️⃣ Write a query to find the cumulative sum using self join (helps in understanding the logical approach, ideally this question is solved via windows function)

+### Discussions

+These Window functions are useful for scenarios where you need to identify top N records, find duplicates, or rank results based on certain criteria within a partition of your dataset

+1️⃣ RANK() Function -

+This function assigns a unique rank to each distinct row within a partition based on the ORDER BY clause Rows with same values get same rank, & next rank is skipped.
+If two rows have same values & get rank 1, next row will be assigned rank 3

+2️⃣ ROW_NUMBER() Function -

+This function is used to return unique sequential no for each row within its partition.
+The row numbering begins at one & increases by one until partition's total no of rows is reached It return different ranks for row having similar values

+3️⃣ DENSE_RANK() Function -

+This function assigns unique rank for each row within hashtag#partition as per specified column value without any gaps It always specifies ranking in consecutive order.
+If we get a duplicate value, this function will assign it with same rank

+4️⃣ NTILE Function -

+This function is used to distribute row of an ordered partition into pre-defined number (N) of approximately equal group Each row group gets its rank based on defined condition & starts numbering from one group.
+It assigns a bucket number for every row.